Creature Commandos: Modern era

 While deep undercover, Medusa discovered that Earth's dimension was in danger of invasion by a military alliance from the alternate Earth of Terra Arcana.
 This other-dimensional conglomerate of warlords included Lord Saturna, Hyathis of Alstair (killed by Tazzala), Tazzala of Korrl (also known as Queen Bee), Sayvar the reptilian Lord of Llarr, Kraad of Kranaal, Simon Magus of Blackstaff, Xotar the Weapons Master, Kromm of Mosteel (killed by Saturna), and the Troll King (killed by Velcro).

-In order to conquer Earth, the one remaining free dimension, Saturna's alliance enlisted the assistance of a powerful consortium on Future Earth.
-This group from Earth gave weapons and teleportation technology to the alliance in return for alien real estate.
-Tazzala and Magus soon betrayed Saturna, cutting their own deal with Murray.
-In M-Team Alpha's raid on Terra Arcana, Velcro and Gunner were captured by Claw the Unconquered.
+In order to conquer Earth, the one remaining free dimension, Saturna's alliance enlists the assistance of a powerful consortium on Future Earth.
+This group from Earth gives weapons and teleportation technology to the alliance in return for alien real estate.
+Tazzala and Magus soon betray Saturna, cutting their own deal with Murray.
+In M-Team Alpha's raid on Terra Arcana, Velcro and Gunner are captured by Claw the Unconquered.
 Claw was convinced to ally with them, and his people joined the battle against Saturna.
 In the end, Tazzala killed Saturna and was herself killed.
 Terra Arcana's future was then left in the hands of its people.

-The modern Creature Commandos later appeared in The OMAC Project #1-6 (June–November 2005).

-During the Infinite Crisis: Villains United Special #1, a metahuman prison named "Enclave M" was shown in New Mexico.
-Its connection to Project M is unclear.
-In Booster Gold (vol. 2), Maxwell Lord mentions Project M as still active, at least in the times of his cyberization, and claims he was able to use their resources to give himself a new human body, free from the manipulations of Kilg%re.

-In the Justice League: Generation Lost storyline, Maxwell Lord takes control of the Creature Commandos to attack the old JLI embassy.
-During the battle, Lord captures Blue Beetle and escapes.
-Shortly thereafter, the Creature Commandos break free from Lord's influence.

 The New 52

-In The New 52 reboot of DC's continuity, a new version of the Creature Commandos was introduced and featured in the pages of Frankenstein, Agent of S.H.A.D.E..
+In The New 52 reboot of DC's continuity, a new version of the Creature Commandos was introduced and featured in the series Frankenstein, Agent of S.H.A.D.E..
 This incarnation of the team works as field agents for the secretive organization S.H.A.D.E. and are led by Frankenstein.
-The rest of the team consists of Khalis (a mummy), Warren Griffith (a werewolf), and Vincent Velcoro (given vampiric powers through a modified version of the Man-Bat formula).
-Griffith and Velcoro were both originally humans who volunteered to be mutated by Nina Mazursky, who later mutated herself into an amphibious creature to fight alongside the team.
-Frankenstein's estranged wife the Bride was also a member of the team until leaving after learning the fate of her son, with Shrieve returning later on to re-team.
+The rest of the team consists of Khalis (a mummy), Warren Griffith, and Vincent Velcoro.
+Griffith and Velcoro were both originally humans who volunteered to be mutated by Nina Mazursky, who later mutates herself into an amphibious creature to fight alongside the team.
+Frankenstein's estranged wife the Bride is also a member of the team until she leaves after learning the fate of her son, with Shrieve returning to the team later on.